Initiative-Progress/easyenvi/README.md

 ## Future Improvements

-Future releases of Easy Environment will include support for additional cloud storage providers, including Amazon Web Services (AWS) and Microsoft Azure, in addition to the existing Google Cloud Storage (GCS) functionality.
+Future releases of Easy Environment will include support for additional cloud storage providers, including Amazon Web Services (AWS) and Microsoft Azure.
 This expansion aims to provide users with increased flexibility when working with cloud-based environments.